-For all children - Verbal Daily Information, personal shelf to keep extra clothing, diapers & belongings, Holiday parties including Valentines Day & Mardi Gras, Winter gifts, Bottle of non alcoholic bubbly for New Years Eve and a small cake on 1st birthdays.
+For all children - Verbal Daily Information, personal shelf to keep extra clothing, diapers & belongings, Holiday parties including Mardi Gras, Winter gifts, and a small cake on 1st birthdays.

 There is a Holiday open house held in December for all the families that attended during the year...
 It's my way of saying Thanks for using my service & allowing me to help care for your precious child.
-2017's party was a delight & every family showed up.
+The 2017 party was a delight & every family showed up.

 Anything other than what is listed will be the parents responsibility to provide... this includes special meals for medical issues, medicines and gear needed to care for your child specifically.

 What happens if I can't make my interview?
 If for any reason you can't make your scheduled interview appointment, please call to cancel or reschedule ahead of our planned meeting time.
 I will do the same if I am unable to keep the appointment.

 If an interview is not canceled and the parent fails to show up, another interview may or may not be granted depending on circumstances; if the baby comes early it's one thing, blowing off an interview set less than 24 hours ago to go shopping at the mall is another story.